lifetechOCMS/docs/contributing.md

 #### **2. `ltNavigateData($key = "")`**

-This function retrieves data stored in the session using a specified key.
+This function retrieves data stored in the session using a specified key

 ##### **Parameters**
 - **`$key`** (string, required): The key under which the data is stored in the session.